Isoconazole

 Isoconazole is an azole antifungal drug and could inhibit gram positive bacteria.
 For foot and vaginal infections, isoconazole has a similar effectiveness to clotrimazole.
 Isoconazole nitrate may be used in combination with corticosteroid diflucortolone to increase its bioavailability.

 It was patented in 1968 and approved for medical use in 1979.

+Isoconazole is also known to bind to tubulin and inhibit its polymerization.